-Suitable container Polyethylene of polypropylene container Packaging as recommended by manufacturer Check all containers are clearly labelled and free from leaks Storage incompatibility Avoid contamination of watre, foodstuffs, feed or seed Hazard categories in accordance with Regulation (EC) No 1272/2008 Not available Qualifying quantity (tonnes) of dangerous substances as referred to in Article 3(10) for the application of Not available
+Suitable container ▶ Polyethylene or polypropylene container. ▶ Packing as recommended by manufacturer. ▶ Check all containers are clearly labelled and free from leaks.
+Storage incompatibility Avoid contamination of water, foodstuffs, feed or seed.
+Hazard categories in accordance with Regulation (EC) No 1272/2008 Not available Qualifying quantity (tonnes) of dangerous substances as referred to in Article 3(10) for the application of Not available